aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part3.md

 Go to the AWS console as before and find:

-* The new VPC
+* The new VPC.
-* New subnets
+* New subnets.
-* Observe the relevant routing table entries for the public and private subnets
+* Observe the relevant routing table entries for the public and private subnets.
 * Is there a new instance running ?